syncfusion-content/javascript-docs/js/Grid/Selection.md

 ![](selection_images/selection_img1.png)

-## Row Selection By Checkbox Column
+## Multiple Row Selection using Checkbox Column

 Row selection by Checkbox can be enabled using column `type` as `checkbox`.
 It enables grid to select rows using checkbox column.
 It also provides the option to select/deselect all the rows in Grid using a checkbox in the corresponding column header.